iclr-blogposts/2025/_posts/2025-04-28-visualizing-training.md

 # PCA: Analyzing Sequences of Functions

-Suppose we save some checkpoints of weights throughout training.
-Beyond examining aggregate training or validation losses, we can visualize how the neural network's implemented function—its mapping from inputs to outputs—evolves over time. **Principal Component Analysis** (PCA) offers one way to do this:
+Beyond examining aggregate training or validation losses, we can visualize how the neural network's implemented function—its mapping from inputs to outputs—evolves over time. **Principal Component Analysis** (PCA) offers one way to do this.
+Suppose we’ve saved some checkpoints of weights $$\theta_{1:T}$$ throughout training.
+Then, we can:

 - Choose a (random) subset of sample inputs (x₁, y₁), (x₂, y₂), ..., (xₙ, yₙ).
-- At each checkpoint, compute the loss for each sample.
+- At each checkpoint $$\theta_i$$, compute the loss for each sample.
 This yields an $$n$$-dimensional loss vector, where $$n$$ is the number of samples.
 - Apply PCA to these vectors to get a lower-dimensional representation, and visualize.

 Why use PCA?
 Consider a scenario where your model learns half of the dataset first, then the other half.
 In this case, PCA would likely reveal two large principal components, since your loss vector can be represented with a 2D vector---one dimension for the first half, and one dimension for the second.
 Thus, tracking your model's trajectory in PCA space reveals how it learns different data subsets, even without knowing exactly what these subsets are.